-The Best Mattress for Side Sleepers 2021Updated on February 26, 2021 While all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
-Learn more about our affiliate program here.
+The Best Mattress for Side Sleepers 2021Updated on March 12, 2021 While all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
+Learn more about how we make money here.

 If you sleep on your side, you are far from alone – the latest statistics show that approximately 4 out of 10 people are side sleepers.
 As the most popular sleep position in the world, side sleeping is also considered to be one of the most natural and healthy.
 However, not all mattresses will work well for this position, so it’s important for side sleepers to find the best mattress for their needs.

 In this guide, we will focus on helpful information for those who prefer sleeping on their side.
 We’ll start by highlighting our top picks for the best mattresses for side sleepers.
 We’ll then delve into the details about this sleeping position, describe the key shopping considerations, and identify important mattress features to look for.

 |Manufacturer||Model||Mattress Type||Firmness||Price (Queen)|

 Why We Like It